abogani/cppTango/DEVELOPING.md

 The presets file requires at least cmake 3.28.0 and ninja.
 The ninja generator uses all CPU cores by default.

+The `ci-debug-linux-asan` preset allows to run the catch2 tests with adress sanitizer enabled for finding memory leaks.

 ### Examples

 Configuring, building and executing the tests in debug mode: